Why AI Content Starts to Sound the Same

 Genuinely bad pictures of a stick man labeled "SEO" pointing at a robot labeled "GSC," drawn in MSPaint.exe by someone who should not be allowed near a graphics tablet.
 One of the most common comments I get is some version of "I love these images, they feel warm," or "something about making things your own."
 Which is exactly the point.
 There is a growing, almost feral hunger for content that is demonstrably human made; content that signals "an actual person sat down and did this, on purpose, for you."
 Or, as Tyler Durden put it in Fight Club: "The glass dishes with tiny bubbles and imperfections, proof they were crafted by the honest, simple, hard working indigenous peoples of wherever" That line was originally a joke about middle class consumerism.

-The useful interpretation is that platform visibility is becoming more uneven.
-When a forum, community, or video surface wins more often, the content plan has to account for where the user now expects the answer to live, not only which owned page should rank.
+Exhibit C: Tactical MSPaint.exe On LinkedIn points to a wider intent shift.
+When community, forum, or video surfaces gain visibility, the content plan has to account for where the user expects lived experience, not only which owned page should rank.

 What This Means For Digital Marketing